bibanon/android-development-codex/General/Custom-ROMs.md

 ## Choosing a Custom ROM

-The biggest forum for custom ROMs is [XDA-Developers](http://forum.xda-developers.com/forumdisplay.php?f=635).
-Here, in the Droid Incredible Android Development section, you can choose from a multitude of ROMs to fit your needs.
+The biggest forum for custom ROMs is [XDA-Developers](http://forum.xda-developers.com/).
+Just type the name of your device in the search bar, and go to the corresponding **Android Development** board.

-There is a (kind of old) list of good ROMs in [this thread](http://forum.xda-developers.com/showthread.php?t=969371).

-Since the lineup changes all the time, we really can't make a decent list here, so go to [the forum](http://forum.xda-developers.com/forumdisplay.php?f=638) and find a ROM that fits your needs.
-Once you find it, download the accompanying `.zip` file, and we will install it in the next section.
+From there, find a ROM that fits your needs.
+Once you find it, download the accompanying `.zip` file.

-Notice that unless specifically stated in the ROM, most do not include Google Apps, such as the Play Store or Google Maps due to legal constraints.
+Notice that unless specifically stated in the ROM, most do not include the Play Store due to legal constraints.
 If you want them (definitely recommended), download the [Google Apps here.](http://goo.im/gapps/)

 ## Installing a Custom ROM